arneBersch/Zoeglfrex/docs/reference.md

 > - When deleting a Fixture, the Fixture is removed from all Groups.
 > - When deleting a Fixture, the Fixture Exceptions for these Fixture are deleted in all Attributes.
 > - When deleting a Group, the Group will be removed from all Cues.
-> - When deleting an Intensity, it will be removed from all Cues
+> - When deleting an Intensity, it will be removed from all Cues.
-> - When deleting an Color, it will be removed from all Cues
+> - When deleting an Color, it will be removed from all Cues.
-> - When deleting an Raw, it will be removed from all Cues
+> - When deleting an Raw, it will be removed from all Cues.

 ## Models
 If no Model Attribute is given, the standard Attribute 2 will be used.